HelloWorld-1017/HelloWorld-1017.github.io/_posts/english/2024-06-28-Latin-Words.md

 ---
-title: Some Latin Words that are Commonly Used in English
+title: Latin Words that are Commonly Used in English
 categories:
  - English
 date: 2024-06-28 23:49:22 +0800